nialloc9/captchaImageGeneratorandChecker/README.md

 The name of the class that holds the styling for the image.

 callBackFunction:
-The name of an optional callback function.
-(Note: if you don't want to use a callback function add '' here)
+The name of an callback function to handle the boolean data value returned.

 8. Reload Image: